hrakaroo/glob-library-java/README.md

 ## Notes

 Effort has been made to avoid recursion, nested loops and generics, all of which can have small performance impacts.
-I've also specifically avoided using external libraries (which is also why it is written in java and not kotlin) so as to minimize dependency conflicts with other libraries.
+Effort has also been made to avoid using external libraries (which is also why the library is written in java and not kotlin) so as to minimize dependency conflicts with other libraries.